happywhy/A-Divide-and-Conquer-Strategy-for-IPs/README.md

 # A Divide-and-Conquer Strategy for IPs

-This repository contains the Matlab implementation of the algorithm framework for Adaptive Batch-ParEGO in the research paper: A Divide-and-Conquer Strategy for Integer Programming Problems.
+This repository contains the Python implementation of the algorithm framework in the research paper: A Divide-and-Conquer Strategy for Integer Programming Problems.

 ## Dataset